ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 The parser now takes almost 30 % of the total run time.
-The parser is written using parser combinators that work directly on characters, so it's also doing tokenisation on the fly.
+The parser is written using parser combinators that work directly on characters, so it's also doing tokenisation, or lexing, on the fly.

 I've been wondering about the performance impact of this practice, since it's quite common in the Haskell world.
 So the change I made